mtumilowicz/rust-rocket-workshop/README.txt

     This kind of match statement is such a common pattern in Rust that the language provides the ? operator as shorthand for the whole thing.
 1. traits, lifetimes
+    * lifetime
+        * Rust tries to assign each reference type in your program a lifetime that meets the con‐ straints imposed by how it is used.
+        * A lifetime is some stretch of your program for which a reference could be safe to use: a statement, an expression, the scope of some variable, or the like.
+        * Lifetimes are entirely figments of Rust’s compile-time imagina‐ tion.
+            * At run time, a reference is nothing but an address; its lifetime is part of its type and has no run-time representation.
+        * example
+            ```
+            let v = vec![1, 2, 3];
+            let r = &v[1];
+            ```
+            max limit: the lifetime of v must enclose that of the reference type of &v[1]
+            min limit: if you store a reference in some data struc‐ ture, its lifetime must enclose that of the data structure
+        * Conversely, if we do see a function with a signature like g(p: &i32) (or with the life‐ times written out, g<'a>(p: &'a i32)), we can tell that it does not stash its argument p anywhere that will outlive the call.
     * lifetime elision
     * utility traits
         * Any type that implements the